 In order to make the right strategic decisions for your company, you need to be armed with the right information.
 Have you checked what your competitors are paying their Chief Officers?
 Do you know what you need to pay a 2nd Engineer in order to retain them within your company?
 Some companies are experiencing difficulties recruiting certain nationalities or ranks.
 Some crewing professionals are simply looking to get sign off for a pay increase, and need further information to support such a request.

 In a highly competitive market, it is difficult to imagine that you might pick up the phone to your competitors to discuss such matters.
 Furthermore, how can you guarantee the information you receive is accurate?

 This is where Spinnaker can help.
-We are the maritime HR experts who are in our fourth year of sea-based wage cost benchmarking, as well as having 14 years’ experience of shore-based salary benchmarking with over 100 member companies benefitting from the information we publish.
+We are the maritime HR experts who are in our fourth year of sea-based wage cost benchmarking, as well as having 14 years’ experience of shore-based salary benchmarking with over 100 member companies benefitting from the crew cost information we publish.

 “Having recently published our 5th Seafarer Daily Wage Cost Report to members of the Seafarer Employers’ Association, we have been able to produce detailed wage cost benchmarking reports for ranks of different nationalities on all major vessel types helping members make informed decisions about what to pay their crew,” says Sandra Briegoos, Compensation & Benefits Consultant at Spinnaker.

 “Our vessel types reported now include bulk, container, general cargo, chemical tanker, crude tanker, product tanker, cruise, ferry & roro, LNG and LPG.”

 Crew costs – percentiles